bw-math/bw-math/source/assignments/classwork/probability/02_CONDITIONAL.rst

 Independence
 ------------

+1. **Concepts**

+a.
+You flip two fair coins.
+What is the probability of getting two heads?

+b.
+You draw a single card from a standard deck of 52 cards.
+What is the probability of getting a king of hearts?

+c.
+What is the probability of getting exactly three sixs in three die rolls?

-1. In a certain game, you perform three tasks.
+4. In a certain game, you perform three tasks.
 You flip a quarter, and win if you get heads.
 You roll a single die, and win if you get a six.
 You pick a card from a full playing-card deck, and win if you pick a card in the suit of spades.
 If any of these task are successful, then you win the game.
 What is the probability of winning?

 .. hint::